 |

-and participating in hands-on projects with our bears enables
+Participating in hands-on projects with our bears enables

-to find a continuing sense of purpose by helping us lift the
+otherwise healthy senior residents and the memory impaired discover a continuing sense of purpose by helping us lift the

-spirits of others.
+spirits of others |

 |